Updated July 14, 2020

-There should be ample opportunities for It is recommended that the Sacrament of Penance be celebrated using a screen (anonymously) to ensure the health department’s social distancing guidelines.
+It is recommended that the Sacrament of Penance be celebrated using a screen (anonymously) to ensure the health department’s social distancing guidelines.
 Per the recommended guidelines, confession should take place six feet from the confessor.
 If a penitent prefers to offer a confession face-to-face, the chair of the penitent should be placed approximately six feet from the confessor.
 This may require holding confessions in a different location than usual.
 Please contact your parish or check your parish websites and social media pages for Reconciliation times and updates.

 Anointing of the Sick